BRAZILY

 Brazily Fitness's first iOS app was rejected by the App Store.
 Built on a web view-based tool, it hit Apple's policy restrictions before a single user could download it.
 That rejection forced a conversation around building a real native app, and created an opportunity to fix what wasn't working underneath too.

 Despite strong content and an engaged community, mobile bounce rates were high.
-The freemium model was invisible in the UI.
+The freemium model was invisible in the UI, and with membership managed entirely off-platform, the interface had no way to sell it, only to make it legible.
 New visitors had no orientation path.
 The drop-off problem wasn't content quality, it was navigation.

 This case study focuses less on the design decisions themselves and more on how I worked: specifically, how I used Claude, Claude Code, and Figma MCP to run a faster, more rigorous, and more iterative process than I could have otherwise.